mworion/MountWizzard4/docs/source/imaging/imaging_window.rst

     *   - Drop down entry
         - Explanation
-    *   - Image
+    *   - Image Raw
-        - standard visualization of the image in greyscale.
+        - Standard visualization of the image in greyscale.
 MW4 does not support colors
-    *   - Image & WCS coordinates
-        - if distortion parameters are included, MW4 will show the RA / DEC coordinates
-    *   - Image & detected sources
+    *   - Image with Sources
-        - an overlay of the image with the extracted sources (stars) as circles
+        - An overlay of the image with the extracted sources (stars) as circles
+    *   - Photometry: HFD Value
+        - SEP: 50 top Sources with HFD values
-    *   - Photometry - Sharpness
+    *   - Photometry: Background level
-        - sextractor based algorithm: value for referencing the sharpness (s.below)
+        - SEP: Image of the background level
-    *   - Photometry - Roundness
+    *   - Photometry: Background noise
-        - sextractor based algorithm: value for roundness of the sources
+        - SEP: Image of the background oise level
-    *   - Photometry - Flux
+    *   - Photometry: Flux
-        - sextractor based algorithm: value for flux of the sources
+        - SEP: Value for flux of the detected sources

+If distortion parameters are included, you could check "UseWCS" and MW4 will show the RA / DEC coordinates for the first threed image view options.

 Some examples for the windows
 -----------------------------